nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ---
 ### FAQ
 Q: How do I transfer my data to another Computer?<br>
-A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous nü fash folder.
+A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous nufash folder.

 Q: Who do I contact if I face any issues?<br>
 A: Tell us about your issue [here](https://github.com/AY2021S2-CS2103T-T12-1/tp), or better yet, submit a pull request with a way to solve it!